cbg-ethz/SGS/ReadMe.md

 Benchmark Results
 -------

 We benchmarked the performance of our SGS method against standard inference schemes (Gibbs sampling and loopy belief propagation) over a broad range of different Bayesian networks.
 The results are summarized in the Figure below (lower is better), displaying the normalized root mean squared error (NRMSE).
+To reproduce the results, run the scripts in the benchmark folder.

 # ![SGS](https://github.com/cbg-ethz/SubGroupSeparation/blob/master/vignettes/figures/benchmark.png)